Mick Woodmansey: Career

 Woodmansey converted to Scientology after being introduced to it by Mike Garson and had his wedding service at a Scientology church in Sussex.

 After the final disbandment of the Spiders, he formed his own band, Woody Woodmansey's U-Boat, with Phil Murray, Frankie Marshall, Phil Plant and eventually Martin Smith, releasing a debut album U Boat in 1977.
 The album was subsequently re-released in 2006 as Woody Woodmansey's U-Boat (Castle Music ESMCD895).

-Woodmansey has also played with Art Garfunkel, was a member of the band Cybernauts, and is currently the featured drummer with 3-D. He also co-led, with Tony Visconti, the supergroup Holy Holy, performing David Bowie songs from the 1970s, including the full The Man Who Sold the World album.
+Woodmansey has also played with Art Garfunkel, was a member of the band Cybernauts, and is currently the drummer for 3-D. He also co-led, with Visconti, the supergroup Holy Holy, performing Bowie songs from the 1970s, including the full The Man Who Sold the World album.
 Woodmansey toured with Holy Holy in September 2014, and followed up with tours of the UK, US and Japan during the following two years.
-The group has featured Erdal Kızılçay, Glenn Gregory, Steve Norman, Marc Almond and James Stevenson.
+The group has included Erdal Kızılçay, Glenn Gregory, Steve Norman, Marc Almond and James Stevenson.
 It was announced that Woodmansey would not be participating in the 2022 Holy Holy tour, due to his being unvaccinated with regard to COVID-19.
-Woodsmansey said he had a "medical exemption" from the vaccine while saying he harbouring no "negative feelings" towards the band and a spokesperson for the band issued a statement that "It is incredibly sad that personal beliefs over the vaccine has le [sic] to the break-up of the original incarnation of the band".
+Woodsmansey said he had a "medical exemption" from the vaccine while saying he harboured no "negative feelings" towards the band and a spokesperson for the band issued a statement that "It is incredibly sad that personal beliefs over the vaccine has le [sic] to the break-up of the original incarnation of the band".

 Woodmansey published his autobiography Spider From Mars: My Life With David Bowie in 2016.
-It was co-written with author Joel McIver and includes a foreword by Bowie's producer and friend Tony Visconti.
+It was co-written with author Joel McIver and includes a foreword by Visconti.